Sol Oriens: 2023: three-year-old season

 On February 17, it was announced that Sol Oriens would run directly at the Satsuki Sho (Japanese 2000 Guineas) without using a trial race.
 The race was scheduled on April 16 at the Nakayama Racecourse.
 His jockey, Takeshi Yokoyama, mentioned before the race, "No complaints.
 His condition is flawless".
 His trainer remarked, "Even though he is popular, I think he is a horse that can live up to that expectation."
 On the day of the race, he was the second favorite at the odds of 5.2, following Phantom Thief at 3.8, and track was at its softest since 1989.
-The race unfolded at a fast pace within the first 1,000 meters clocking in 58.5 seconds.
+The race unfolded at a fast pace within the first 1,000 meters, clocking in 58.5 seconds.
 Starting from the innermost gate, he chose to avoid the rough inner part of the track, staying towards the back.
-Around the fourth corner, he swung widest from second position from the back entering the homestretch.
+Around the fourth corner, he swung widest from second position from the back, entering the homestretch.
 Putting in a strong finishing kick, he overtook Tastiera, who was in a good position forward, winning the race with an undefeated record and claiming his first Grade 1 victory.
 It was the first time in history that a horse that used the Keisei Hai as a preparatory race to win in the Satsuki Sho.
 Winning the Satsuki Sho in his third race since debut is the fewest career starts for a winner.
-He ran the fastest final 3 furlongs in 35.5 seconds, 0.9 seconds faster than the second placer Phantom Thief, which was a historic difference (the previous record was 0.6 seconds, shared by Narita Taishin and Duramente).
+He ran the fastest final 3 furlongs in 35.5 seconds, 0.9 seconds faster than the second-place finisher Phantom Thief, which was a historic difference (the previous record was 0.6 seconds, shared by Narita Taishin and Duramente).
 The victory, starting from the 17th position around the fourth corner, was the largest comeback win in history (the previous record was Narita Taishin from the 12th position).
 He was the 20th undefeated horse to win since Efforia in 2021.
 He was the 4th horse in history to win from the innermost gate, following Yaeno Muteki in 1988, Triple Crown winner Narita Brian in 1994, and Triple Crown winner Contrail in 2020.
 It's also the first Japanese classic victory for Kitasan Black's offspring and the first Satsuki Sho victory for his trainer Takahisa Tezuka.
 Takeshi Yokoyama expressed, "The track was bad so I wanted to run on the outside.
 His initial speed was not as expected when I planned to take a position, but I decided to go with the horse's rhythm.
-If there was a chance of losing, it might have been due to the pace of the race or if there were stronger horses, but his condition was outstanding, and I was confident from his warm-ups.
+If there was a chance of losing, it might have been due to the pace of the race or if there were stronger horses, but his condition was outstanding, and I was confident based on his warm-ups.
 He's a very good horse."
-He continued, "Despite riding many good horses regularly, I was not able to achieve good results last year, so I researched everyday, and even then, the results didn't come.
+He continued, "Despite riding many good horses regularly, I was not able to achieve good results last year, so I researched every day, and even then, the results didn't come.
 Thanks to this horse, I'm really happy to finally achieve good results here.
 Winning a GI after a long time, there's no greater joy than this.
 I haven't had good results in the Japanese Derby.
-Undoubtedly, he should be still improving, so I hope to showcase an improved performance with this horse on the next big stage for everyone."
-His trainer Takahisa Tezuka added, "It was beyond my imagination and it was amazing.
-In a few races, he became popular among the fans and have delivered results under unfavorable conditions.
+Undoubtedly, he should still be improving, so I hope to showcase an improved performance with this horse on the next big stage for everyone."
+His trainer Takahisa Tezuka added, "It was beyond my imagination, and it was amazing.
+In a few races, he became popular among the fans and has delivered results under unfavorable conditions.
 I was wondering how he would handle difficult track conditions, but Takeshi rode him skillfully.
 Since he was the widest and farthest from the back, I didn't know if he would reach the goal in time.
 He galloped really well."
 Shadai Farm owner Teruya Yoshida said, "When he drew the innermost gate, I thought it would be tough.
 His damsire is Motivator, so from the beginning, I saw him as a type that could handle the extended distance and was suitable for the Derby."
 Shadai Racehorse owner Tetsuya Yoshida commented, "This pedigree is challenging to control, but this horse was relatively calm, so it may have worked out in a positive direction."